meieda/architecture-center/docs/microservices/domain-analysis.md

 Note that DDD is an iterative, ongoing process.
 Service boundaries aren't fixed in stone.
 As an application evolves, you may break a service apart into several smaller services.

 > [!NOTE]
 > This chapter isn't meant to show a complete and comprehensive domain analysis.
 We deliberately kept the example brief, to illustrate the main points.
-For more background on DDD, we recommend Eric Evans' *Domain-Driven Design*, the book that coined the term domain-driven design.
+For more background on DDD, we recommend Eric Evans' *Domain-Driven Design*, the book that first introduced the term.
 Another good reference is *Implementing Domain-Driven Design* by Vaughn Vernon.

 ## Analyze the domain